-If you keep an eye on fresh products from IWC and are also a fan of the world’s most popular racing series, you probably know that the Swiss watchmaker sponsors the Mercedes AMG Petronas Formula One team and have also probably noticed the gorgeous, cool as Arctic ice IWC Ingenieur Racer Automatic Chronograph that was announced back in December 2012.
+If you keep an eye on fresh products from IWC and are also a fan of the world’s most popular racing series, you probably know that the Swiss watchmaker sponsors the Mercedes AMG Petronas Formula One team and have also probably noticed the gorgeous, cool as Arctic ice Ingenieur Racer Automatic Chronograph that was announced back in December 2012.
 Well, the brand decided not to limit its onslaught to just one F1-themed watch.
 Behold the new IWC Ingenieur Carbon Performance limited edition (Ref.
 3224).

 It is not the first time that a major Swiss watchmaking brand offers a watch that has most of its parts crafted of high-tech carbon-fiber material.

 Five years ago, AP has released a proof-of-concept Royal Oak Carbon Concept Tourbillon and Chronograph.
 The watch had its body and even parts of the caliber crafted from forged carbon fiber.

 In 2010, Hublot, which is also known for its passion for non-traditional, high-tech materials, introduced an ultra-expensive Hublot King Power Ayrton Senna Limited Edition model that, too, combined carbon-fiber with scratch-proof ceramic.

 Heck!
 Even Graham started manufacturing its limited edition Chronofighter Oversize Score Baja 1000 that had its signature trigger-style chronograph push-piece made of carbon.

 Well, it looks like IWC was certainly pushed hard.

 Judging by their official press release and high-resolution images that accompanied it, the new watch has almost all of its visible parts made from so-called “wet” carbon fiber.
 Although not as cutting-edge as the aforementioned forged carbon (which is considerably lighter, but is also easier to shatter), the material is still as light as a feather and looks almost as cool as Halle Berry.

 Used to make the bezel, the (outer?) body, and even the dial face, the material is combined with matte black ceramic (crown and crown guards), as well as titanium (screws and case-back ring).